tnichols217/notes/ARTS 302/Readings/Ching/1 - Primary Elements.md

 #### Point-like forms
 ![[0 - Point forms]]
-A point in 3D space can look like a circle, pilla
+- A point in 3D space can look like a circle, cylinder, or even a sphere.
+They have similar characteristics to points as marking areas as centers or to create tension.
+- Two points creates both a line going **through** them and a perpendicular going **between** then
 ### Line

 ![[1 - Line]]